precice/precice.github.io_old/03-faq.md

 ## How is preCICE funded?

 preCICE is orginally an academic software.
 We have received public funding from several projects that use and develop preCICE.
 This applies currently, e.g., to the DFG-funded [ExaFSA project](http://ipvs.informatik.uni-stuttgart.de/SGS/EXAFSA/index.php), part of [SPPEXA](http://www.sppexa.de/).
 Recently, DFG had also a specific call on [research software sustainability](http://www.dfg.de/en/research_funding/programmes/infrastructure/lis/funding_opportunities/call_proposal_software), in which we were succesful: The project preDOM should take preCICE to the next level, from a prototype to a wide-spread sustainable scientific software.
 Specific funding for basic un-academic things such as tutorials, outreach, or documentation has been granted.
+We also receive funding through the [EuroTech PostDoc Program](http://postdoc.eurotech-universities.eu/), co-funded by the European Commission under its framework program Horizon 2020.
 Besides this public funding, both active academic developer groups, [SCCS](https://www5.in.tum.de/wiki/index.php/Home) at the Technical University of Munich and [SGS](https://www.ipvs.uni-stuttgart.de/abteilungen/sgs) at the University of Stuttgart, also invest own internal funding.

 Since 2017, the spin-off [COPLON](http://coplon.de/) provides support, training, and software solutions for industrials users of preCICE.